-- Advance directives are a means of communicating the patient's wishes regarding health care to all caregivers.
-Visit AdventistHealth.org/Glendale to learn more. - Living wills are written instructions that explain your wishes for health care if you have a terminal condition or irreversible coma and are unable to communicate. - Appointment of a health care agent (medical power of attorney) is a document that lets you name a person (your agent) to make medical decisions for you. - Health care instructions are your specific choices regarding the use of life-sustaining equipment, hydration and nutrition, and use of pain medications.
+- Advance directives are a means of communicating the patient's wishes regarding health care to all caregivers. - Living wills are written instructions that explain your wishes for health care if you have a terminal condition or irreversible coma and are unable to communicate. - Appointment of a health care agent (medical power of attorney) is a document that lets you name a person (your agent) to make medical decisions for you. - Health care instructions are your specific choices regarding the use of life-sustaining equipment, hydration and nutrition, and use of pain medications.